AaltoSciComp/scicomp-docs/training/scip/triton-summer-kickstart.rst

   *Get connected to Triton in preparation for day 2 // Science-IT staff*

-  See the Connecting to Triton tutorial – if you can ssh to Triton and run “hostname”, you are ready for tomorrow.
+  See the `Connecting to Triton tutorial </triton/tut/connecting.html>`__ – if you can ssh to Triton and run “hostname”, you are ready for tomorrow.

 **Day #2:**